Coulomb branch algebras via symplectic cohomology

 We conclude this section by mentioning a few further properties of Coulomb branches which are important, but not needed for our immediate purposes: \begin{enumerate} \item The Coulomb branch $\cE$ (and indeed the entire family $\rcE$) can be shown to be independent of the decomposition \eqref{eq:decomposition}.
-However, this requires further analysis (see \cite[\S 6(viii)]{BFN}). \item Note that in Example \ref{ex:weightpm1}, the Coulomb branch at $\mu=0$ is singular.
+However, this requires further analysis (see \cite[\S 6(viii)]{BFN}). \item Note that in Example \ref{ex:weightpm1}, the Coulomb branch at $\mu=0$ is singular as it is in general a singular (Poisson affine) variety.
 Canonical (partial) resolutions of Coulomb branches have been studied in \cite{BFNlinebundles}. \end{enumerate}

-\subsection{Proof of Theorem 1.2}
+\subsection{Proof of Theorem \ref{thm:moduleintro}}

 Let $(\bar{M}, \omega, \theta)$ be a Liouville domain with a convex Hamiltonian $G$-action.
 Recall from Remark \ref{rem:LiouvilleC} that $SH_{G}^*(\bar{M},\mathbb{C})$ denotes the version of symplectic cohomology defined over $\mathbb{C}$.
 We have the following obvious variant of Theorem \ref{t:SeidelMapEqconvex}: \begin{cor} Let $(\bar{M}, \omega, \theta)$ be a Liouville domain with a convex Hamiltonian $G$-action.
 Then there is a ring homomorphism: